 Despite these odds, Trump may be elected for a second presidential term.
-Israel has, however, also to prepare for a Democratic president.
+Israel has however also to prepare for a Democratic President.
 The main candidates seem far from equivalent as far as Israel’s interests are concerned.
 Biden is a mainstream Democrat who seems reasonable and is a known quantity.
-He recently described Sanders’s suggestion of cutting military aid to Israel as outrageous.
+He recently described Sanders’ suggestion of cutting military aid to Israel as outrageous.4

 A Warren presidency is problematic.
-A Jewish anti-Israeli staff member, Max Berger, has played an important role in her campaign.
-He tweeted in 2013: “I would totally be friends with Hamas.”
-Sen. Warren seems to be an active supporter of the two-state fake “solution” of the Israel-Palestinian conflict.
-If she is elected, one can only hope that this remains a declaration with no concrete impact.
-Otherwise, we are returning to the misguided pressures of Barack Obama on Israel, which, without Israel’s strong resistance, could have led to a failed terrorism-permeated Palestinian state next to Israel.
+A Jewish anti-Israeli staff member, Max Berger, has played an important role in her campaign.5 He tweeted in 2013: “I would totally be friends with Hamas.”6 Senator Warren seems to be an active supporter of the two-state fake “solution” of the Israel-Palestinian conflict.
+If she is elected one can only hope that this remains a declaration with no concrete impact.
+Otherwise we are returning to the misguided pressures of Barack Obama on Israel.
+Without Israel’s strong resistance could have led to a failed terrorism-permeated Palestinian state next to Israel.

 Sanders, however, should be considered outright dangerous to Israel.
-He states that he is 100% pro-Israel and adds that Israel has every right in the world to exist in peace and security and not be subjected to terrorist attacks.
-However, several of Sanders’s other statements contradict this.
+He states that he is 100% pro-Israel and adds that Israel has every right in the world to exist in peace and security and not be subjected to terrorist attacks.7 However, several of Sanders’ other statements contradict this.
 One of these is that the U.S. must be more evenhanded in how it approaches the Israel-Palestinian conflict.8 In other words: the U.S. should be more supportive of those who control the two Palestinian entities: Gaza, ruled by the genocide-promoting Hamas party which gained a majority in the only Palestinian elections – those of 2006 – and the West Bank ruled by the terrorist-rewarding Fatah.
 In again other words: The U.S should weaken Israeli democracy by strengthening Palestinian terrorist supporters.

-One example of Sanders’s evenhandedness was when he said: “In fact, I think it is fair to say that some of [the money for Israel] should go right now into humanitarian aid in Gaza.”
-Much foreign aid to Gaza has strengthened the military and other capacities of Hamas instead of helping its citizens, whose majority voted for these genocide promoters.
+One example of Sanders’ evenhandedness was when he said: “In fact, I think it is fair to say that some of [the money for Israel] should go right now into humanitarian aid in Gaza.”9 Much foreign aid to Gaza has strengthened the military and other capacities of Hamas instead of helping its citizens whose majority voted for these genocide promoters.

-Prime ministers Ehud Barak and Ehud Olmert both offered the Palestinians generous peace agreements at different times.
-Yasser Arafat and Mahmoud Abbas, respectively, have refused these offers.
-As far as the Olmert proposal was concerned, even Abbas’s close adviser Saeb Erekat recommended that he should accept the offer.
+Prime Ministers Barak and Olmert both offered the Palestinians generous peace agreements at different times.10 Arafat and Abbas respectively have refused these offers.
+As far as the Olmert proposal was concerned, even Abbas’ close advisor, Erekat, recommended that he should accept the offer.11 12